s-gregorini003/s-gregorini003/README.md

 - Have fun in the process.
 - Keep learning new things that push my curiosity forward.

-I am looking for a PhD program starting in autumn 2020 in deep learning for augmented/virtual reality, machine audition, robotics or 3D printing applications.
-But I’m also considering to undertake internships, either before or whilst researching.
+I am currently looking for a PhD program starting in 2021 in machine learning for digital musical instruments, augmented/virtual reality, machine audition or 3D printing applications.
+I am also considering to undertake internships, either before or whilst researching.

 ## Skills